CodeShareEducation/projects/README.md

 We're a team of brazilian developers who believes that sharing knowledge is the best way to keep a strong and growing community, so here we're going to make well-documented projects that will help beginner, intermediate, advanced, ninja and jedi developers to improve their skills!!! xD

+## Contribuitors
+**If you are a contribuitor to any project, please add your info in the [contribuitors](https://github.com/CodeShareEducation/projects/blob/master/contribuitors.md) file!!!**

 ## List of Projects
 - [***FireFront Boilerplate***](https://github.com/CodeShareEducation/firefront-boilerplate)
     - **Description:** Modern front-end boilerplate using many cool features and technologies to aid in the development.